Eider Canal: Replacement by Kiel Canal

 The Eider Canal soon carried a considerable volume of shipping, and as decades passed the growing number and size of the ships wanting to make the crossing strained the canal's capacity.
 The winding course of the Eider and the need to navigate through the Frisian Islands at the canal's west end added to the travel time, and the drafts of late-nineteenth-century warships precluded their using the canal.
 In 1866 the Second Schleswig War resulted in Schleswig-Holstein's becoming part of Prussia, after which the German government explored a number of options for renovating or replacing the canal to improve commercial and military access to the Baltic.

 In 1887 Kaiser Wilhelm I inaugurated construction on a new canal through Schleswig-Holstein called the Kiel Canal.
 Though the new canal's western end is farther south (at the mouth of the Elbe), much of the Eider Canal's watercourse was reused for the new waterway.
-Many sections were deepened, and some were straightened, cutting off bends that still exist as lakes.
+Many sections were deepened, and some were straightened, cutting off bends that still exist as oxbow lakes.
 The new canal was opened by Kaiser Wilhelm II in 1895.